wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-windows-manage-cloud-device-updates/includes/3-manage-updates-offered-windows-update.md

 - [Update/ManagePreviewBuilds](/windows/client-management/mdm/policy-csp-update#update-managepreviewbuilds?azure-portal=true)
 - [Update/BranchReadinessLevel](/windows/client-management/mdm/policy-csp-update#update-branchreadinesslevel?azure-portal=true)

 Validating the preview release on at least 1% of the devices in your organization will help to increase your confidence about the upcoming feature update.
-You can report any problems you find for free to Microsoft’s customer service representatives or the Feedback Hub so that they fixed before release.
+You can report any problems you find for free to Microsoft's customer service representatives or the Feedback Hub so that they fixed before release.

 ### Defer a feature update deployment